Nuitka/Nuitka/README.rst

-There is a dedicated option ``--low-memory`` which influces decisions of Nuitka, such that it avoids high usage of memory during compilation at the cost of increased compile time performance.
+There is a dedicated option ``--low-memory`` which influces decisions of Nuitka, such that it avoids high usage of memory during compilation at the cost of increased compile time.

 Avoid 32 bit C compiler/assembler memory limits
 -----------------------------------------------